Last updated on November 1st, 2025

 Whether you intentionally planned a private elopement or some of your family and friends can’t make it to your celebratory activities, try scheduling some time to video call the ones who can’t be there.
 This can be as casual or formal as you’d like—you can plan sentimental messages beforehand or just go with the flow!

 If you and your partner love a bit of an adrenaline rush, consider planning an adventurous activity after your elopement, like kayaking, ziplining, or hiking.
-Keep in mind that adventures don’t always have to mean adrenaline rushes—you can opt for other types of activities, like searching seashells along at the beachfront or taking your dog for a walk.
-For more ideas on incorporating adventure into your elopement, check out my previous blog.
+Keep in mind that adventures don’t always have to mean adrenaline rushes—you can opt for other types of activities, like searching for seashells along the beachfront or taking your dog for a walk.

 Are you and your partner artists?
 Musicians?
 Writers?
 Whatever creative passions you two love, try finding ways to celebrate your elopement with them.
 For example, consider sketching or painting the location of your vow exchange or writing songs and singing them for the first time together (or to each other) on your elopement day.